 10 year search means a search about a particular registrable event that is conducted in the Register, an index to the Register or both in respect of a period of 10 consecutive years or less.

-[Regulation 3 inserted in Gazette 15 Jun 2007 p.
+[Regulation 3 inserted: Gazette 15 Jun 2007 p.
 2786.]

 4. Fees